opencompute/rallly/apps/landing/src/posts/rallly-3-0.md

 ## Poll Status

 Rather than locking a poll, you can now pause it to prevent changes from being made to your poll.
-This change in terminology was done to compliment the new finalization feature which will be launched for [Rallly Pro](/blog/introducing-rallly-pro) users.
+This change in terminology was done to compliment the new finalization feature which will be launched for [Kinpal Pro](/blog/introducing-rallly-pro) users.

 ![Poll Status](/static/images/introducing-rallly-3-0/poll-status.png)

 ## Performance

-You might notice Rallly feels faster than it used to.
+You might notice Kinpal feels faster than it used to.
 Some work has been done under the hood to improve how quickly pages are loaded and the responsivenes of the app.

 ## Updated Scoring